tfrengler/CFSelenium/README.md

 ) />
 ```

 Notice that you pass the webdriver binary location to the service this time.
-When you don't need the service any longer you call **DriverService.stop()**
+When you don't need the service any longer you call **DriverService.stop()**.
+One advantage is that you could chose to run the driver-service on another machine, effectively having different machines for different platforms or even browsers.
+If that's something you find useful it might be better to have a look at the Selenium Server (GRID) instead (https://www.selenium.dev/documentation/en/grid/).

 **ENABLING THE FRAMEWORK TO USE THE SELENIUM JAR-FILES**